tensorflow/tensorflow/g3doc/Dialects/Affine.md

 ceildiv, and (4) addition and subtraction.
 All of these operators associate from left to right.

-A _multi-dimensional affine expression_ is a comma separated list of one-dimensional affine expressions, with the entire list enclosed in parentheses.
+A _multidimensional affine expression_ is a comma separated list of one-dimensional affine expressions, with the entire list enclosed in parentheses.